What Is Kulintang?

 What Kulintang Music Is

-Kulintang music is a type of music which is currently played on the traditional kulintang instruments of the Philippines, which is typically an ensemble composed mostly of metal (bronze or brass or steel) gongs.
+Kulintang music is a diverse music played by a wide variety of Filipino cultures on the traditional kulintang instruments of the Philippines.
+Typically, these instruments are played in an ensemble of knobbed metal (bronze or brass or steel) gongs.
 The music can also be played on traditional wood and bamboo instruments.

 Kulintang Music of the Maguindanoan People

 The most notable, highly recognized, award-winning Filipino American kulintang artist and teacher was Danongan “Danny” Kalanduyan (c.
 1940-2016), a man whose Maguindanaon ancestry is well known.

 Because of Danny Kalanduyan’s decades of influence in North America, the Dulawan school of Maguindanaon kulintang music is the best known form of Philippine kulintang music in the United States and in Canada, and it is the type of kulintang music that is most frequently performed by North Americans.

 Among the many Maguindanaon instrumental music forms, kulintang music is the most frequently performed: